 “Lest We Parish” was one of many posters issued during World War I to encourage support of the war.
-This poster was commissioned by the Near East Relief, a charity organization formed to support the victims of the Armenian Massacre.
-In order to help stop the total annihilation of the Armenian population, America sent humanitarians over to the Middle East and set up an emergency fund.
-The American Committee for Armenian and Syrian Relief was formed in 1915, and was headed by James L. Barton and Cleveland H. Dodge.
-They managed to raise millions for the relief of the Armenians and, through missionaries in Constantinople, the funds were able to be distributed.
-When America entered the war the life line was cut, but started again after the end of the war.
-Between 1915 and 1930, when the operations were not functioning, the NER raised about $117,000,000 in assistance along with food, cloths, and other essentials.
-The NER is credited with sheltering about 150,000 Armenian orphans and as stated by American historian Howard M. Sacher, “quite literally kept an entire nation alive.”
-The poster depicts a girl holding out her hands, as if asking for food, and asks for people to donate for the Campaign for $30,000,000.
+This poster was commissioned by the Near East Relief, a charity organization formed to support the victims of the Armenian genocide.
+In order to help stop the total annihilation of the Armenian population, America sent humanitarians to the Middle East and set up an emergency fund.
+The American Committee for Armenian and Syrian Relief was formed in 1915 and was headed by James L. Barton and Cleveland H. Dodge.
+They managed to raise millions for the relief of the Armenians, and, through missionaries in Constantinople, the funds were able to be distributed.
+When America entered the war, the life line was cut but was revived after the end of the war.
+Between 1915 and 1930, when the operations were not functioning, the NER raised about $117,000,000 in assistance along with food, clothing, and other essentials.
+The NER is credited with sheltering about 150,000 Armenian orphans and according to American historian Howard M. Sacher, “quite literally kept an entire nation alive.”
+The poster depicts a girl holding out her hands, as if asking for food, and asks for people to donate to the Campaign for $30,000,000.
 This poster was created by American artist Ethel Franklin Betts Bains in 1917.
 Betts Bains was an illustrator of primarily children’s books during the golden age of illustration.
-The poster was created and reproduced as a lithographic print at the time of it’s distribution.
+This poster was created and reproduced as a lithographic print at the time of its distribution.

 WWI, poster, Near East Relief, NER, The American Committee for Armenian and Syrian Relief, lithographic print, propaganda